brandon-rhodes/luca/luca/docs/index.rst

 Welcome to Luca
 ===============

-*A command-line accounting utility*
+*Do accounting with YAML, fill out tax forms with JSON!*

-Luca currently supports two exciting use cases!
+Luca currently supports two exciting use cases:

-1. You download your **bank statements,** and want to use **regular expressions** for automatically classifing transactions to produce income and expense balances.
+1. If you download your **bank statements,**
+   Luca lets you build a YAML tree of **regular expressions** to automatically classify transactions and tally your income and expenses.

    (See the chapter on “Tallying” below.)

-2. You want to version control your **tax forms** as JSON data, with Luca performing all of the necessary math and then **rendering PDFs** that you can print and send the government.
+2. You can version control your **tax forms** as JSON data, with Luca performing all of the necessary math and then **rendering PDFs** that you can print and send the government.